 Section 409A of the Internal Revenue Code was created with the passage of the American Jobs Creation Act of 2004.
 These new tax regulations create strict rules related to non-qualified deferred compensation earned and vested on or after January 1, 2005.
-AutoZone has conducted a thorough assessment of all affected plans, and continues to take actions necessary to comply with the new requirements by the deadlines established by the Internal Revenue Service.
+The Internal Revenue Service periodically releases Notices and other guidance related to Section 409A, and AutoZone continues to take actions necessary to comply with the Section's requirements by the deadlines established by the Internal Revenue Service.